ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Historical Background of Climate Change;

 Climate change began in the early 19th century when the ice age and other natural changes in paleoclimate were first suspected, and the natural greenhouse effect was first identified.
-In late 19th century scientist first urged that human emission of greenhouse effect could change the climate, also many other theories of climate changes were advanced involving, forces from volcanism and solar variation.
+In the late 19th century, scientists first suggested that human emissions of the greenhouse effect could alter the climate.
+Additionally, numerous other theories of climate change were proposed, involving forces such as volcanism and solar variation.
 In 1960, the warming effect of carbon dioxide increased.
-Some scientists have also pointed out that human activities that generate atmospheric aerosols, such as pollution, could have a cooling effect.
+Some scientists have also noted that human activities that generate atmospheric aerosols, such as pollution, may have a cooling effect.
 During the 1970s, scientific opinions increasingly favoured the warming effect.
-By the 1990s, due to improving observation work and confirming the Milankovitch theory of ice age consensus position, greenhouse gases were deeply involved in most climate change, and human cause emissions were causing global warming.
+By the 1990s, due to improved observational work and confirmation of the Milankovitch theory’s consensus position on ice ages, greenhouse gases were found to be deeply involved in most climate change, and human-caused emissions were contributing to global warming.

-Moreover, some scientists urged on the urgency of climate change, starting with Joseph Fourier (1768-1830), who began talking about the greenhouse effect.
+Moreover, some scientists have urged the urgency of climate change, starting with Joseph Fourier (1768-1830), who first discussed the greenhouse effect.
 He knew that the atmosphere protects us from the sun, and he suggested that the atmosphere’s composition would change and could lead to the earth’s warming.
 A few decades later, in 1861, another scientist known as John Tyndall(1820-1893), identified the gases that may cause such effects when he investigated the absorption of infrared radiation in the different gases; he found that water vapour and hydrocarbons like methane and carbon dioxide, strongly block the radiation and lead to cause the warming in the earth.
-Other scientists like James and Peter Kropotkin suggested that ice ages and other climate changes were due to changes in the number of gases emitted in volcanism.
+Other scientists, such as James and Peter Kropotkin, suggested that ice ages and other climate changes were due to changes in the amount of gases emitted during volcanic activity.
 Still, they were only one of the possible causes.
-Another possibility was solar variation and shifts in ocean currents, which they identified.
+Another possibility was solar variation and shifts in ocean currents, which they identified as potential causes.
 (Croll, 1875)

-According to the report of the United Nations Framework Convention on Climate Change (UNFCCC), gathered in Copenhagen in December 2009 to try to reach an agreement on global action to combat climate change until the 2012 successor to the Kyoto Protocol that will come from Africa.
+According to the report of the United Nations Framework Convention on Climate Change (UNFCCC), gathered in Copenhagen in December 2009 to try to reach an agreement on global action to combat climate change, the 2012 successor to the Kyoto Protocol will be held in Africa.
 Based on what is Africa’s interest in this worldwide effort to meet key climate change objectives?
 How will Africa perform in Copenhagen?
 Given its passive role in Kyoto, will Africa make a difference to the outcomes of the negotiations and the Copenhagen Agreement?

-Most analyses of the impacts of climate change that have influenced UNFCCC agreements focus on medium to long-term projections of carbon emissions and forecasting models of global warming and cover mainly countries and regions for which relevant data are readily available.
-Due to unavailable data and trajectories, this leaves out most developing countries and regions, particularly Africa.
-From an African perspective, this is serious and costly.
-As the poorest continent, Africa is considered most susceptible to climate change due to its vulnerability and inability to cope with climate extremes’ physical, human, and socioeconomic consequences.
+Most analyses of the impacts of climate change that have influenced UNFCCC agreements focus on medium- to long-term projections of carbon emissions and forecasting models of global warming, covering mainly countries and regions for which relevant data are readily available.
+Due to the unavailability of data and trajectories, this analysis leaves out most developing countries and regions, particularly those in Africa.
+From an African perspective, this is a serious and costly issue.
+As the poorest continent, Africa is considered the most susceptible to climate change due to its vulnerability and inability to cope with the physical, human, and socioeconomic consequences of climate extremes.

-Moreover, existing adaptation mechanisms and resources under the Kyoto Agreement designed to mitigate climate change’s effects on Africa and other developing regions have been directed at limiting future carbon emissions rather than addressing the region’s vulnerability and lack of resilience to the impacts of climate change on its economies and populations.
+Moreover, existing adaptation mechanisms and resources under the Kyoto Agreement, designed to mitigate the effects of climate change on Africa and other developing regions, have been directed at limiting future carbon emissions rather than addressing the region’s vulnerability and lack of resilience to the impacts of climate change on its economies and populations.
 As of late as April 2007, a report by the Intergovernmental Panel on Climate Change (IPCC) warned that Africa was not acting quickly enough to stem the direct economic and environmental consequences of greenhouse gas emissions (IPCC, 2007).
-This report seems to have missed or overlooked that Africa’s concern about climate change is not mainly in terms of projections of carbon emission and future environmental damages.
-It is more about the links between climate change and droughts, desertification, floods, coastal storms, soil erosion, and contemporary disaster events that threaten lives and livelihoods and hinder the continent’s economic growth and social progress.
+This report appears to have overlooked or missed the fact that Africa’s primary concern about climate change is not primarily in terms of projections of carbon emissions and future environmental damage.
+It is more about the links between climate change and droughts, desertification, floods, coastal storms, soil erosion, and contemporary disaster events that threaten lives and livelihoods, hindering the continent’s economic growth and social progress.
 (Solomon & Qln, 2007)

 Causes of Climate Change